 This creamy mashed bean bowl with roasted veggies is another formula meal that I'm equally obsessed with.
 The formula couldn't be more simple:

-mashed beans + copious amounts of roasted vegetables + optional fried egg + ALL the add-ins you like (or none)
+mashed beans + copious amounts of roasted vegetables + optional fried egg + yummy flavoring ingredients

 This is one of those dishes that's really easy to prep in advance.
-Roast up a couple batches of vegetables, whip up some beans (or pop open a can), and you'll have lunch to last all week.
+Roast up a couple batches of vegetables, mash some canned beans, and you'll have lunch to last all week.

 INDIAN // Mashed lentils with Indian spices and coconut milk + roasted eggplant + roasted cauliflower + green chutney